 A Health Revolution Fueled by Data

 Many industry leaders believe that open data offers the most cost-effective way to improve America’s health care system.
 Instead of reserving data for highly paid, in-house analysts, open data allows any interested citizen with an Internet connection to access up-to-date, raw, machine-readable data, analyze it, and share their conclusions with the world.
-In the words of U.S. CTO Todd Park, “The vision is to stimulate a rising tide of innovation across the country - grassroots, decentralized, self-propelled, fantastic - that leverages our health data as fuel to help improve health and healthcare in America."
+In the words of former U.S. CTO Todd Park, “The vision is to stimulate a rising tide of innovation across the country - grassroots, decentralized, self-propelled, fantastic - that leverages our health data as fuel to help improve health and healthcare in America."